fepu08/forditoprogramok-20-21-1/forditoprogramok-beadando/SyntaxAnalysisWithSymbolTableWPF/README.md

 You can open an Excel workbook with *.xlsx or *.xls extensions

-Add
+Add NuGet packages to C# project and rebuild it!
   - ExcelDataReader
   - ExcelDataReader.DataSet
-NuGet package to C# project and rebuild it!